m2march/rec2taps/README.md

 one channel where a loopback from the stimuli was recorded.

-This tool was written as part of a proposed setup for recording tap times presented in "Simple and cheap setup for measuring timed responses to auditory stimuli" (Miguel et. al. 2020).
+This tool was written as part of a proposed setup for recording tap times presented in _"A simple and cheap setup for timing tapping responses synchronized to auditory stimuli."_ (Miguel, M.A., Riera, P. & Slezak, D.F.
+Behav Res (2021). https://doi.org/10.3758/s13428-021-01653-y).

 The tool works as follows: according the proposed experimental setup, a channel from the output is looped back into the recording device and recorded along